 I’m an empty essay… fill me out!

 My outward appearance.
 That includes my current facial hair

 Yes, for those keeping track or with strong feelings either way

-and am growing back my Van Dyke, which is my usual and preferred
+have a Van Dyke, which is my usual and preferred look.
+Occasionally

-look.
-Occasionally I'll go full beard for a month or three, but
+I'll go full beard for a month or three, but that last time I

-this last time I released the Kraken.
-It's the longest I'd ever let
+released the Kraken.
+It's the longest I'd ever let it grow

-it grow (December to July).
-One thing's for sure: I don't like
+(December to July).
+One thing's for sure: I don't like going

 Or that I'm quite reserved in a mix 'n' mingle scenario.
 I've got